What To Eat Before Anal Sex, According To A Sex Educator

 M.ChristianCurious about different positions?
 Are you interested in kink and BDSM?
 Or maybe intrigued by dildoes?
 These and other sex-related questions are what our experts at My Sex Toy Guide are here to answer.

 From one side of the pleasure spectrum to the other, we know practically everything about human sexuality.
-Our writers, educators, and journalists also know when to ask even more qualified people to help.
+But our writers, educators, and journalists also know when to ask even more qualified people to help.

-People like the erotic writer and sex tech columnist, M.Christian.
+People like the erotic writer and sex tech columnist, M.Christian is one of them.
 They have years of experience under their belt.
-So there is nothing they have not an article about or taught.
-Especially when it comes to enjoying the many wonderfully pleasurable ways we have sex.
+So there is nothing they have not an article about or taught, especially when it comes to enjoying the many wonderfully pleasurable ways we have sex.

 What To Eat Before Anal Sex?

-Before getting to why various foods are good or not so good, let us discuss why a pre-penetration bottom’s diet is essential.
+Before understanding why various foods are good or not, let us discuss why a pre-penetration bottom diet is essential.
 It’s true for gay men or anyone who likes this sexual activity.

 More than anything, the human rectum was not built for penetration play.
 Pushing human waste out or absorbing moisture?
 Not an issue, but inserting a penis or sex toy will always be problematic.